AvikSen116/Paris-Olympics-2024-Dashboard/README.md

 • Power BI Learners and Enthusiasts: This project serves as a practical, hands-on example for those looking to enhance their skills in data visualization, analytics, and the use of Power BI for sports data.

+[For the entire dataset and step by step process feel free to contact me, social links as well as mail id is given in my profile bio.]

         Thank You bhaiyo and baheno :)